AnDong4213/react-ts/jira/README.md

   > Function form: Allows more customization, gains access to dispatch and optionally ownProps
   > Object shorthand form: More declarative and easier to use

-  import { increment, decrement, reset } from './counterActions' const actionCreators = {
+  import {increment, decrement, reset} from './counterActions' const actionCreators = {
     increment,
     decrement,